OsciiArt/Kaggle_Coleridge_4th_Solution/README.md

 Copy and run [govt_dataset_json_to_df](https://www.kaggle.com/mlconsult/100000-govt-datasets-api-json-to-df/).
 This outputs `datasets.csv`.
 We renamed this file into `datasets_govt.csv` and placed it in [coleridge-ext](https://www.kaggle.com/osciiart/coleridge-ext) to use it in kaggle code.
 We also place it in `output/` to use it in the next step.
 Copy and run [210615_det_acronym_ver2](https://www.kaggle.com/osciiart/210615-det-acronym-ver2/notebook?scriptVersionId=66042722).
 This outputs `df_acronym3_210615.csv`.
 Please place this file at `output/`.
 Run all the cells of `notebook/make_dataset_list.ipynb`.
 This outputs `output/df_labels_210619_01.csv`.
 We use this file for NER training in the next step.
+Run all the cells of `notebook/tokenizer_210613_01.ipynb`.
+This outputs `output/tokenizer_210613_01.pkl`.
+We placed this file in [coleridge-ext](https://www.kaggle.com/osciiart/coleridge-ext) to use it in kaggle code.
 Train NER model using [coleridge_ner](https://github.com/usuyama/coleridge_ner) repository.
 This outputs a trained NER model in `trained_model/model-best/` directory.
 We placed this files in [spacy_ner_062020](https://www.kaggle.com/naotous/spacyner062020) to use it in kaggle code.
 Copy and run [210622_det1_NERu_train_govt](https://www.kaggle.com/osciiart/210622-det1-neru-train-govt?scriptVersionId=66367000).
 This outputs our final submission 1.
 Copy and run [210621_train_acronym_ver1](https://www.kaggle.com/osciiart/210621-train-acronym-ver1?scriptVersionId=66241779).
 This outputs our final submission 2.